Valuable Items Coverage

 Do I need an appraisal for jewelry insurance?

 Yes, most insurance companies require a professional appraisal from a certified gemologist to establish the value of jewelry items.
-Appraisals should be updated every 2-3 years to reflect current market values and ensure you have adequate coverage if you need to file a claim.
+Appraisals should be updated every 2-3 years to reflect current market values and help keep your coverage in line with what your items are worth.

 Is my engagement ring covered while traveling?